HS is not anyone’s fault

 Inflammation, not infection

 HS is caused by the immune system generating too much inflammation.
-HS isn’t exactly an “autoimmune disease,” but it is an “autoinflammatory disease.”
+HS isn’t exactly an “autoimmune disease,” but it is caused by over-activity of the immune system, which causes inflammation.
 Inflammation in the skin causes the mix of redness, swelling, itching, pain, sores, and drainage.
-But it doesn’t stop there.
 People with HS also have systemic inflammation that can cause joint pain or fatigue, so it’s important to take care of your whole self by working with a primary care provider.

 While we still need to learn more about HS, there are many things our research has uncovered: